Registration for the April 29 CAOT-BC Networking & Education Day is ending soon and is over 90% full.

 The Therapists’ Toolkit: Conducting Effective Exposure Therapy

 The emotions function as a behavioural guidance system.
 The message of fear and anxiety is “Avoid!”
 Unfortunately, in the anxiety disorders avoidance tends to perpetuate and magnify the problem.
 A central element of treatment for most anxiety-related problems is to identify the feared object, thought, or memory, and move toward it.
 This produces habituation - a reduction in present-focussed anxiety when there is no present danger.
 The mechanism for reducing anxiety in this way is graduated exposure.
 This workshop provides explicit guidance on how to conduct exposure-based treatments for anxiety.
 The goal is to help clinicians become more confident, capable, and knowledgeable using these powerful techniques.
-The session will cover:
+The session will cover:• The nature and function of fear and anxiety

 • The theory of exposure and habituation